kaidong-chr/HW17_Workout_Tracker/README.md

 You can choose to seed the database by running <i>node seeders/seed.js</i> in the terminal<br />
 In a browser, navigate to http://localhost:8080/ to view the site.<br />
 You can create new workouts, or continue to add on to previous workouts.<br />
-YOu can view dashboard to see graph and pie charts of your workouts.<br />
+You can view dashboard to see graph and pie charts of your workouts.<br />

 ### Installation
 💾<br />
 ```
-npm install express dotenv mongoose morgan
+npm install express dotenv morgan mongoose
 ```

 ### Questions